LukasEin/jaxgp/README.md

 ## Example usage

-This is a quick example on how to use the present gaussian process regression framework to formally integrate gradient observations of a function. *(For more comprehensive examples see `1d_example_regression.ipynb` and `2d_example_regression.ipynb`.
+This is a quick example on how to use the present gaussian process regression framework to formally integrate gradient observations of a function. *(For more comprehensive examples see `1d_example_regression.ipynb` and `2d_example_regression.ipynb` in the `examples/` folder.
 To run the notebooks, the jaxgp module has to be installed first.)*

 This example will show how to predict a 1D function using gradient information with a full GPR model.